 “A writer for Emmy magazine is on the phone for you.”

-At first I thought our PR director was pulling my leg.
-College professors don’t get calls from Emmy magazine.
-Not even when you’re a professor moonlighting as the Executive Director of Act One, a community of Christian entertainment industry professionals seeking to train and equip storytellers to enter mainstream Hollywood.
-Even though we had graduates writing, producing, and directing on numerous TV shows and more than a few feature films, the entertainment industry press had ever called our offices before.
+I thought our PR director was pulling my leg.
+College professors don’t get calls from Emmy magazine; not even when they’re moonlighting in Hollywood.
+As Executive Director of Act One, a community of Christian entertainment industry professionals seeking to equip aspiring content creators to enter mainstream Hollywood, we were completely unknown in Tinseltown.
+Even though Act One had graduates writing, producing, and directing numerous TV shows and more than a few feature films, the entertainment industry press had never called our offices before.

 Kurt Schemper changed all that.
 A producer for A&E’s critically acclaimed reality program, Intervention, Kurt had just become the first Act One graduate to win a prime time Emmy Award.
 The writer on the phone, Libby Slate, was fascinated by Kurt’s connection to a Hollywood Christian community.
-But, what really impressed her was how the Act One community had lived out our faith by rallying to aid former staff member Rosario Rodriguez after her gang-related shooting while walking in the tawny L.A. neighborhood Libby called home.
+But, what really impressed Libby was how the Act One community had lived out our faith by rallying to aid former staff member Rosario Rodriguez after her gang-related shooting near Libby’s home.
 (Read story here.)